Mydlarz-Lab/SCTLD-Transmission-Experiment-USVI/README.md

   6. Symbiont EVE Analysis - code used to for analyses of highly variable and lineage-specific single-copy symbiont orthologs

+## Also included in this repository is the "MasterCoral.fasta" file used in the "Command_Line_Code" to generate coral-only reference transcriptomes.

   I hope to make these analyses as clear and reproducible as possible, so if you have any questions, please don't hesitate to ask.